approov/quickstart-flutter-httpclient/REFERENCE.md

 Future<String> fetchToken(String url) async
 ```

-This throws `ApproovException` if the there was a problem obtaining an Approov token.
+This throws `ApproovException` if there was a problem obtaining an Approov token.

 ## GetMessageSignature
 Gets the [message signature](https://approov.io/docs/latest/approov-usage-documentation/#message-signing) for the given `message`.
 This is returned as a base64 encoded signature.
 This feature uses an account specific message signing key that is transmitted to the SDK after a successful fetch if the facility is enabled for the account.
 Note that if the attestation failed then the signing key provided is actually random so that the signature will be incorrect.
 An Approov token should always be included in the message being signed and sent alongside this signature to prevent replay attacks.